 The brand has an official accessories store and in its product literature, it warns customers not to buy accessories that aren’t officially “Instant Pot.”
 That said, there are other products that are complementary to the Instant Pot, but also have other uses — see this article for examples.

 Below are a couple of ideas to get the juices flowing so you can come up with some great eCommerce business opportunities!

 The growing trend of wearables (a.k.a.
 Wearable technology) has made room for an entire industry of accessories for wearables.
 The online store WITHit is a prime example:

 The number of people searching for “wearables” has increased significantly in the past three years.
 As mentioned above, think of Fitbit and Jawbone, and the array of businesses that cropped up selling watch straps and charging docks for these devices.

-This wearables trend doesn’t seem to be going anywhere as new watches and trackers enter the market for 2019.
+This wearables trend doesn’t seem to be going anywhere as new watches and trackers enter the market every year.
 Piggyback on this ecommerce idea by coming up with your own wearable tech, or accessories to go with them, think: cases, cleaners, storage, displays, etc.

 The health and fitness industry is always a good place to find unique e-commerce business ideas.

 Take the turmeric trend — we’re talking turmeric pastes, smoothies, moisturizers, and spot treatments, all of which tout the power of this bright and ancient remedy.
 If wellness is your thing, this is an ecommerce business idea with a lot of potential.